Prunoideae/MitoFlex/README.md

 ## 5.3 assemble

 Assemble the fastq file to output contigs.
-This method use megahit for faster and better results, but since megahit itself implemented a multi-kmer strategy to assemble data, it might take long (average 10min for a 5Gbps dataset, ranging from 1min to 40min if filtered correctly with 8 threads, will be faster if more processors specified) to assemble.
-Reducing kmer steps, or disabling local assembly could shorten the time, but it's not recommended since it also increase the fragmentation of output contigs.
+This method use megahit for faster and better results, but since megahit itself implemented a multi-kmer strategy to assemble data, it might take long (average 20min for a 5Gbps dataset, ranging from 1min to 1.5h if filtered correctly with 8 threads, will be much more faster if more processors specified) to assemble.
+Reducing kmer steps, or disabling local assembly could shorten the time, but it's not recommended since it also may output more fragmentized contigs.
 Also, assemble process depends much more on data quality than the size of dataset, because it will take much more resources to process more contigs in each iteration, if final sequence itself is fragmentized.

 To eliminate this problem and make the assembler stay focus on the mitogenome sequences, MitoFlex tweaked how the megahit's original pipeline works, inserted a filter method to filter out sequence of not enough depth - which is considered to be nuclear genome or contamination, since mitogenome should possess a much higher copy number in the reads.
 This strategy can be configured via `--depth-list` option.